lkarsten/libvmod-policy/README.rst

 Prototype
         ::

-                check(STRING S)
-Return value
+                check(STRING domainsocket, FLOAT timeout) Return value
 	STRING
 Description
-	Checks with policy server in S, and returns the string provided by it.
+	Checks with policy server on S, giving it timeout seconds to reply.
+Returns the string provided by it.
 Example
         ::

-                if (policy.check("127.0.0.1:15696") == 400) {
+                if (policy.check("/var/tmp/policy1.sock", 0.5) == 400) {
                     error 403 "Forbidden";
                 }

 INSTALLATION
 ============

-This is an example skeleton for developing out-of-tree Varnish vmods available from the 3.0 release.
-It implements the "Hello, World!" as a vmod callback.
-Not particularly useful in good hello world tradition,but demonstrates how to get the glue around a vmod working.

 The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests